 Textual data available to NLP is a result of multiple processes that determine the composition and properties of texts.
 To support our discussion, we outline the data journey a typical text undergoes, and introduce common terminology.
 Figure \ref{fig:datajourney} illustrates our proposed model, and the remainder of this Section provides more details.

-\paragraph{Text production.} Every text has been produced by a human or by an algorithm with a certain communicative purpose.
+\paragraph{Text production.} Every text has been produced by a human or an algorithm with a certain communicative purpose.
 Raw text is rarely exchanged; to avoid ambiguity, we use the term \emph{document} for a unit of information exchange\footnote{There are many other kinds of documents, e.g. images, audio or code; here we focus on "textual" documents.}.
-Documents consist of text along with additional structural and multimodal elements, serialized according to a certain \emph{format} and accompanied by metadata.
-In our broad definition, textual documents cover a broad spectrum ranging from blog posts, Wikipedia articles and Tweets -- as well as single dialogue turns and search queries.
-Few widely used textual document formats include plain text, Markdown, PDF, etc.
+Documents consist of text along with additional structural and multimodal elements, serialized in a certain \emph{format} and accompanied by metadata.
+In our definition, textual documents cover a broad spectrum ranging from blog posts, Wikipedia articles and Tweets to dialogue turns and search queries.
+A few widely used formats are plain text, Markdown, PDF.

-\paragraph{Document space.} All textual documents ever produced constitute the abstract \emph{document space}.
+\paragraph{Document space.} All textual documents ever produced make up the abstract \emph{document space}.
 Document space incorporates both persistent textual documents that are stored (e.g. Wikipedia articles), and transient textual documents that only exist temporarily (e.g. search queries).
-Despite the apparent abundance of textual documents on the Web, a large (if not major) part of the document space is \emph{not} openly available, or is protected from research use by copyright-, privacy-related and technical constraints.
+Despite the apparent abundance of textual documents on the Web, a large (if not major) part of the document space is \emph{not} openly available, or is protected from research use by the copyright, privacy and technical constraints.

 \paragraph{Sampling and sources} Since capturing the entire document space is not feasible, a \emph{sample} from the subspace of interest is used.
-Document space can be segmented in a variety of ways, incl. language, domain or variety \cite{plank16}, creation time, etc. One common way to sample textual documents is based on \emph{source}: documents from the same source often share key characteristics like language variety, text production environment, format and licensing.
-Some widely used data sources in NLP are Wikipedia, PubMed, arXiv etc.
+Document space can be segmented in a variety of ways, including language, domain or variety \cite{plank16}, creation time, etc. One common way to sample textual documents is based on \emph{source}: documents from the same source often share key characteristics like language variety, text production environment, format and licensing.
+Some widely used data sources in NLP are Wikipedia, arXiv etc. \cite{wikiated, peerread}.